 Flutter was launched in 2007 by Google as an answer to all the ongoing problems in the app development industry.
 It is a powerful language that is packed with a robust mobile framework.
 This means it can be used in both iOS and Android applications.

 It is Google’s UI toolkit to build beautiful, natively compiled applications for mobile, web, desktop, and embedded devices all from a single codebase.
 It provides a simple, efficient, powerful, and easy-to-understand SDK to write mobile applications in Google’s own language, Dart.

 Apart from the obvious advantage of being able to create cross-platform apps, Flutter also came built with its own material design and graphics library.
 This allows faster development of apps, rendering stunning visuals, no matter which platform it is being used on.

 |Operating platform||Android, iOS, Linux, Mac, Windows, Google Fuchsia|

 |Framework Architecture||Dart platform

 Flutter Development Tools (DevTools)

-Before shifting to how Flutter is setting the trend to mobile app development, let us take a look at how Flutter works to deliver a simple, high-performance application network.
+Before shifting to how Flutter is setting the trend in mobile app development, let us take a look at how Flutter works to deliver a simple, high-performance application network.

-Flutter uses the platform Shell, which is host to the Dart VM.
+Flutter uses the platform Shell, which is the host of the Dart VM.
 The Shell has a number of functions.
 It provides communication to the relevant IMEs.
 It also gives access to native APIs.
 Shell also hosts a platform-relevant canvas.

 This is undoubtedly the most important feature of Flutter.
 This allows apps developed on Flutter to resemble native Android and iOS apps through the use of the right themes.